amunro93/-Engineering_4_Notebook/README.md

 ![SkateboardBarrings](https://raw.githubusercontent.com/amunro93/Engineering_4_Notebook/main/Images/SkateboardBarrings.png)
 ![SkateboardDeck](https://raw.githubusercontent.com/amunro93/Engineering_4_Notebook/main/Images/SkateboardDeck.png)
 ### Reflection
-It wasn't very hard it just took a while to finish.
+This assingment taught me to have patience while following directions in onshape.
+But the assinment wasn't very difficult it just took a little longer than I expected.
+I learned in this assingment how to